HauntedBees/Godot-Accessibility-Suite/README.md

  - Helpers for highlighting important words.
  - Utility for saving the game screen to a file.
  - Saving/loading of accessibility settings.
+ - `.srt` resource importing and a `CaptionedAudioStreamPlayer` node that syncs captions and audio.

 ### Remaining Features